zigius/docs/content/quickstart/aws/create-project.md

     weight: 4
 ---

-Let's get started with a new project.
+Let's get started with a new project in a new directory.

 {{< langchoose nogo >}}